-There are following govt jobs opening for Nurses on 25th July, 2017.
-Please refer the following table to check latest jobs opening for Nurses.
+There are the following govt jobs opening for Nurses.
+Please refer to the following table to check the latest jobs opening for Nurses.

-The candidates who have completed diploma in nursing, bachelor or master degree in nursing should check the following vacancies open in Government Sectors.
-We list here all the latest jobs vacancies for male or female nurses in the year 2017.
+The candidates who have completed a diploma in nursing, bachelor or master degree in nursing should check the following vacancies open in Government Sectors.
+We list here all the latest jobs vacancies for male or female nurses in the year 2022.

 The major responsibilities that a nurse has to fulfill in the governmental institutions i.e. the governmental nursing colleges, is teaching the students in order to churn out better nurses and make the pupil aware of the new techniques and technologies that are used in the health care industry.
-However in the hospitals the nurses play a vital role in not only taking care of the patients but also in executing the task of a mediator among the doctors, the patients and the relatives or family members of the patients.
-The nurses are majorly responsible in making a treatment successful as they are the ones on whom both the doctors and the patient parties relies on.
+However, in the hospitals, the nurses play a vital role in not only taking care of the patients but also in executing the task of a mediator among the doctors, the patients and the relatives or family members of the patients.
+The nurses are majorly responsible for making a treatment successful as they are the ones on whom both the doctors and the patient parties rely.